 Always check the required and priority sources first, before going to open market sources – (FAR 8.002, 8.003 and 8.004).
 The NIH Supply Center should be shopped for availability of items prior to seeking any outside source for supplies that are available at NIH.

 Remember the need to rotate sources at dollar levels when competition is not required.
 (FAR 13.203) Be mindful of competition requirements at the appropriate dollar levels.
-(FAR 13.104,) Preferential treatment should not be given to any one contractor.
+(FAR 13.104) Preferential treatment should not be given to any one contractor.

 Lastly – be careful about what information you share on a listserv – the integrity of the procurement process should always be protected.